 November through December sees a barrage of scents, flooding our faculties with crisp florals and warm woods.

-I found this “Under The Mistletoe” scent by Glade® that’s available exclusively at Target, and it immediately reminded me of Christmases in my home growing up.
+I found this “Under The Mistletoe” scent by Glade® at Target, and it immediately reminded me of Christmases in my home growing up.
 We lived in the Pacific Northwest, where fresh berries and evergreen garland could be found around every corner.
 My mom and I would visit the local tree farm, taking a brief respite from my grinchy stepdad and reveling in the season.
 We’d park in the same stall and walk down the same little lane every year, where the same bushy-bearded man would hoist a saw over his shoulder and chop our chosen shrub.
 Mom would spend long days decorating our home, a tradition she inherited from Grandma, thick-scented sprigs adorning every crevice and soft-hued candles glowing in deep bay windows.

 With a toddler and preschooler running around, I don’t have a lot of room for garland.
 There’s no sparkling snow outside our San Diego eaves.
 But I do my best to invoke the spirit of the season, setting up carefully-placed decorations and tightly-secured ornaments just out of reach.
 I make a single centerpiece in the middle of our large family table, always featuring a candle craft of staggered heights and colors.